West Bromwich West

 West Bromwich West was a constituency in the West Midlands in the House of Commons of the UK Parliament.
 It was represented from 1974 until 2019 by members of the Labour Party, and by the Conservatives from 2019 until 2024.

-Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished at the 2024 general election, with most of the seat becoming part of the new Tipton and Wednesbury constituency, with the Oldbury and Tividale wards being transferred to the revived West Bromwich constituency, which is largely the successor to the abolished West Bromwich East.
+Further to the completion of the 2023 review of Westminster constituencies, the seat was abolished at the 2024 general election, with most of the seat becoming part of the new Tipton and Wednesbury constituency, with the Oldbury and Tividale wards being transferred to the revived West Bromwich constituency, which is largely the successor to the abolished West Bromwich East.

 In exchange the Friar Park and Hateley Heath wards from West Bromwich East, and the Coseley East ward from Wolverhampton South East, were transferred to the new Tipton and Wednesbury.

 Constituency profile

 Wednesbury and Tipton are economic centres and historic towns with considerable suburbs, although overshadowed in the service sector by nearby Birmingham.
 Since the early recessions of the 1970s and early 1980s, West Bromwich West has suffered from an acute, persistently high levels of unemployment.
 During the Great Recession of 2008, unemployment peaked at 14.3%—only the nearby constituency of Birmingham Ladywood had higher unemployment rates in all of Britain.

 As of November 2012, unemployed social security claimants who were registered jobseekers were higher than the national average of 3.8%, standing at 8.1% of the local population.
 Based on a statistical compilation by The Guardian, this also exceeded the regional average of 4.7% of those of working age in receipt of this benefit, which is seen as the lower gauge of the breadth of unemployment.